codefuse-ai/Awesome-Code-LLM/README.md

 - "How Propense Are Large Language Models at Producing Code Smells?
 A Benchmarking Study" [2024-12] [[paper](https://arxiv.org/abs/2412.18989)]

-- "A case study on the transformative potential of AI in software engineering on LeetCode and ChatGPT" [2025-01] [[paper](https://arxiv.org/abs/2501.03639)]

 - "Deriving Coding-Specific Sub-Models from LLMs using Resource-Efficient Pruning" [2025-01] [[paper](https://arxiv.org/abs/2501.05248)]

 - "Do LLMs Provide Links to Code Similar to what they Generate?
 A Study with Gemini and Bing CoPilot" [2025-01] [[paper](https://arxiv.org/abs/2501.12134)]